This is a Christian Creed I developed for my personal and ministry use.

 There are historical church creeds to include what are known as the Apostle's creed and the Nicene Creed.

-My Christian Creed share some elements with those creeds but mine represent my personal focus and understanding.
+My Christian Creed share some elements with those creeds but mine represents my personal focus and understanding.

 My Christian Creed deals with key biblical concepts to include but not limited to salvation, faith, grace, mercy, praise, worship, obedience, and encouragement.